DudbridgeLab/indexevent/README.md

 For more details on usage, help(indexevent)

-This software has been tested in R version 3.4.1 running under Windows 7 and Linux on a standard desktop PC.
+This software has been tested in R 3.3.1 under Windows 7, and R 3.4.1 under CentOS Linux.
+For most applications it will run on a standard desktop PC.

 ## Citation